zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Gets the filename associated with a file handle.

-   :f: The file handle to inquire the name for.
+   :param f: The file handle to inquire the name for.

    :returns: The filename associated with *f*.